anfark/osgi-kt/examples/console/README.md

 13	RESOLVED    org.osgi.kt.examples.console_0.1.0.SNAPSHOT
 ```

-The code of this project is assembled inside the `org.osgi.kt.example.console` bundle.
-As you can see, it has not been started yet.
+The code of this project is shipped inside the `org.osgi.kt.example.console` bundle.
+As you can see, it has not been
-To start the bundle enter the command `start <id>` where `<id>` is the id of the `org.osgi.kt.example.console` bundle.
-When
+started yet.
+To start the bundle enter the command `start <id>` where `<id>` is the id of the `org.osgi.kt.example.console`
-the bundle is started, its service component will immediately activated, which will trigger the execution of the `@Activate`
+bundle.
+When the bundle is started, its service component will immediately activated, which will trigger the execution
-annotated method.
+of the `@Activate` annotated method.
 The result should be similar to this output:

 ```bash
 g! start 13